GoogleChrome/web.dev/src/site/content/en/blog/flexbox-gap/index.md

 ## Summary

-Flex gap wasn't all that came with Chromium 85, either.
-There was also a big multi-year refactor of flexbox: [flexNG](#).
-Enjoy performance enhancements and new features.
-It's a great day.
+Flex gap isn't all that will come with Chromium 85, either.
+There will also be a release of a big multi-year refactor of flexbox called flexNG.
+Stay tuned, mind the gaps.